 The history of Secure Sockets Layer stretches back to the birth of the World Wide Web.
 Browser company Netscape introduced SSL in 1994 as a way to secure web traffic via an encrypted link.
 SSL 2.0 followed in 1995 and SSL 3.0 in 1996.

-Unfortunately, SSL proved vulnerable to man-in-the-middle attacks like POODLE and DROWN.
+Unfortunately, TLS and SSL proved vulnerable to man-in-the-middle attacks like POODLE and DROWN.
 In 2011, the Internet Engineering Task Force deprecated SSL 2.0, and SSL 3.0 was deprecated in 2015.
 Both are now deemed almost completely unsafe by the US government and industry experts.

 TLS arrived in 1999 as security concerns about SSL grew.
 TLS 1.1 appeared in 2006, and TLS 1.2 in 2008, before TLS 1.3 debuted in 2018.
 Obsolete protocols and ciphers have been removed at every stage, while developers have streamlined the handshake procedure.
 The result is a web-friendly transfer protocol that delivers data security and privacy, while striving for maximum speed.